hosseinoliabak/cisco/Switching/09_3_fhrp.md

 <img src="https://user-images.githubusercontent.com/31813625/33154294-673ae5dc-cfb5-11e7-9b07-1ea68074138d.png" width="652" height="535" />

-* Note that:
-  * the identifier is not the HSRP group; it is the Virtual IP address
-  * If the priorities are the same, the switch with higher SVI IP becomes active

 ### Configuration
 * Configure SW1 and SW2 according to the table below
 * Enable IP routing on both switches